NoBlackBoxes/LastBlackBox/README.md

 13. **Networks**

-    - *Tech*: Iternet protocols and WiFi
+    - *Tech*: Internet protocols and WiFi
-    - *Brain*: SSH and connect to bot via ESP32 of NRF
+    - *Brain*: Physical layer and neural protocols
-    - *Exercises*: Remote control bot
+    - *Exercises*: SSH and connect to bot via ESP or NRF

 14. **Vision**